Menu Icon

 How Severe Is My OCD?

-Most people with OCD experience mild to moderate symptoms, but there are also those who have severe OCD.
+Most people with OCD experience mild to moderate symptoms, but some have severe OCD.
 If your OCD is significantly impacting your life, then it's considered severe.

 Here are some signs that you might have severe OCD: